 Filing a Complaint

 What is IOLTA?

-If the amount is large or the funds are to be held for a long period of time, the attorney must place the money at interest for the benefit of the client.
+If the amount is large or the funds are to be held for a long period of time, the attorney must place the money in an individual interest-bearing account for the benefit of the client.

-However, if the client funds are not capable of earning income for the client in excess of the costs of securing such income, including staff time and expenses to segregate those amounts, then they are pooled in a single account with similar funds of other clients.
+However, if the amount of client funds is small or the funds will be held for such a short period of time that they are not capable of earning interest for the client in excess of the cost of maintaining a separate bank account, then they are pooled in a single account with similar funds of other clients.

-In California, IOLTA interest income supports approximately 100 nonprofit legal aid organizations that provide civil legal aid to indigent and low-income people, seniors and persons with disabilities.
+The interest on these pooled-fund, IOLTA accounts is forwarded to the State Bar of California and used to support approximately 100 nonprofit legal aid organizations that provide civil legal aid to indigent and low-income people, seniors, and persons with disabilities.